Lesson Plans for Hands-on

 Tips for Hands-on Teaching and Learning, compiled from Making and Knowing Project experience.

 A great way to get started in a class or workshop by familiarizing students with the digital critical edition of Ms. Fr.
-640 and the manuscript itself by completing a scavenger hunt of its contents.
+640 and the manuscript itself through a scavenger hunt of its contents.

-- Scavenger Hunt: Get to Know Secrets of Craft and Nature - version 1
+- Scavenger Hunt: Get to Know Secrets of Craft and Nature - a simple exploration of intriguing elements in Ms. Fr.
+640.

-- Secrets of Craft and Nature Reconnaissance (Directed Scavenger Hunt) - version 2
+- Secrets of Craft and Nature Reconnaissance (Directed Scavenger Hunt) - a structured scavenger hunt to introduce important features of Secrets of Craft and Nature.

 Historical Culinary Recipe Reconstruction